Type 730 CIWS: Development

-The gun is designed by the 713th research institute under the name 'Project 850' and is powered by two electric motors.
+is designed by the 713th research institute under the name 'Project 850' and is powered by two electric motors.
 The radar TR47C is a derivative of the EFR-1/LR66 J-band radar (NATO code name: Rice Lamp) by Xi'an Research Institute of Navigation Technology, but it is unclear that if this derivative is developed by the same institution.
 The OFC (Optical Fire Control)-3/H/ZGJ-4 electro-optical fire control system is designed by the Central China Optronic (electro-optical) Research Institute.